 Delaware Automobile Insurance Plan (DAIP)

-The Delaware Automobile Insurance Plan, or DAIP, helps provide insurance “for those people who can not obtain insurance through the voluntary market.
+The Delaware Automobile Insurance Plan (DAIP), helps provide insurance “for those people who can not obtain insurance through the voluntary market.
 In this capacity, the DAIP ensures that these applicants are shared equitably among all insurers licensed to write auto insurance in the state of Delaware”.

-And while the DAIP helps you if you are having trouble finding auto insurance, what might not sound so attractive are the unfair prices in terms of car insurance.
+And while the DAIP helps you if you are having trouble finding auto insurance, what might not sound so attractive are the unfair prices in terms of auto insurance.

-Popular myth: men pay more for car insurance.
+Popular myth: men pay more for auto insurance.

 This myth doesn’t seem to hold true in Delaware unless you are in the 17-25-year-old age bracket.